 PNC Business Credit is a leading provider of senior secured financing for mid-sized companies and private equity firms throughout the U.S., Canada and the UK.

-With more than 1,500 deals closed in the last 9 years across a wide variety of industries, our clients count on our consistency, experience and expertise to get the deal done.
+With 800+ deals in the last 5 years across a wide variety of industries, our clients count on our consistency, experience and expertise to get the deal done.

 Gail K. Bernstein is Executive Vice President and National Investment Manager for PNC Business Credit.
 She is responsible for oversight of the cross-selling of all PNC Bank products and services to current and prospective PNC Business Credit clients.